qut-dmrc/transparency-aggregator/README.rst

 The system tests use the program to download and process all data (using the cached data if available) and then checks a small subset of the results agree with data copied off the website by hand.

-You can use use the SYSTEM_TEST_USE_OLD_OUTPUT to skip creating a output file This is useful when writing new system tests.
+You can use use the SYSTEM_TEST_USE_OLD_OUTPUT environment variable to skip creating an output file This is useful when writing new system tests.

 SYSTEM_TEST_USE_OLD_OUTPUT=1 make system_test